PeterHuynh/capstone-project/README.md

 ## Project Overview

 This is my Cloud DevOps Capstone Project.
-The application is deployed in AWS EKS automatically by CircleCI using Cloudformation.
+The infrastructure EKS cluster in AWS automatically by CircleCI using Cloudformation and the containerized app is deployed and running in eks kubernetes cluster.

 ---